College Students Resume Tips, Interview Advice & What to Expect

 Career fairs are a staple event at most college campuses.
-They are designed to present students with the opportunity to flex their professional muscles and meet with prospective employers while still in school.
+They are designed to present students with the opportunity to flex their professional muscles and meet with prospective employers while still in school to prepare for a career after college.
 For the busy college student, these events also help them cover more ground and meet with numerous organizations in a short timeframe.
 While every university has their own method for pulling off a successful career fair, data by the National Association of Colleges and Employers shows that they’re a highly successful and desired part of campus life: There’s been a sustained increase of employer and student attendance in recent years.
 Students looking to learn more about career fairs and the benefits they offer and how to stand out among the crowd can find all this information and more in the following guide.

 Find a list of companies attending the career fair and get to work researching what they do and the type of people they hire.
 Create a list of thoughtful, insightful questions, craft an elevator pitch that’s individualized to their needs, and create a few different versions of resumes for different types of positions.